Things To Do In Penang (Day Tour)

 "Love Lane Street"

-Foreign nationals visiting Malaysia must possess a valid national passport or internationally recognized Travel document.
+All foreign nationals traveling to Malaysia are required to complete the Malaysia Digital Arrival Card three (3) days prior arrival.
 For Filipinos since we are a member of ASEAN countries we are not required to have visa-on-arrival, a passport with validity for at least 6 months will be required.
 An equivalent of 30 days social visit will be given by Malaysian Immigration.

 Route Map of Rapid Bus in Penang Malaysia